 N.B.
 The bulb used in the above photo is a "compact fluorescent" and you can see, especially relative to the photos taken below starting with item "J", the huge difference in how the light fills the bowl (and, unfortunately for the purposes of the photography, floods out the details!).
 On the other hand, in "real life," the compact fluorescent does NOT create this washed-out effect, and provides a very even, white light which you'll probably like better than the light from an incandescent bulb.

 (D) Schneider's designs typically convey the French national passion for Nature.
-The quality of their glass was paramount, the delicacy of their work, as evidenced here, sans égal.
-This bowl measures about 14 inches across and as shown hangs down around 17 inches.
-Configured to your custom length. (e-mail Jack to start the conversation)
+The quality of Schneider's glass was paramount, the delicacy of their work, as evidenced here, sans égal.
+This bowl measures about 14 inches across and as shown hangs down around 17 inches (re-configured to your custom length).
+Remember, this Schneider bowl has frosted, non-colored glass! (e-mail Jack to start the conversation)

 (F) Looking for all the world like the work of Degué, this luscious "fruit and flowers" basket measures up to the master's standards, without the signature.
 Measuring about 14 inches across, it hangs down about 17 as shown.
 Configured to your custom length. (e-mail Jack to start the conversation)